 Kyoko Kawai PROGRAM DIRECTOR/COACH

 Kyoko is a USA Triathlon Level 1 Certified Coach.
 She joined the DC Tri Club in 2011 as a member of NTP.
 After she completed her first sprint distance triathlon (NTP graduation race), she has raced and finished wide range of triathlon races including Ironman 140.6 distance.
 She has qualified to be a member of Team USA Triathlon to represent USA Triathlon Age Group and has competed Draft-Legal Sprint World Championship races since 2018.
 She believes that NTP provided her a solid foundation and wants to give back to the program.
-2023 NTP is her 8th year to serve in the NTP leadership team.
+2024 NTP is her 3rd year to coach and manage the New Triathlete Program.
 She also coaches DC Tri Club NoVa weekly track workout in Arlington, VA.

 Julie Billingsley NTP CO-LEADER